wallabyway/acc-bim360-parquet-reports/README.md

 #### Items:
-- 'Data Source': ACC or BIM360 generates CSV files.
+- `Data Source`: ACC or BIM360 generates CSV files.
-- 'Signed URL': The CSV file is accessed via a signed URL.
+- `Signed URL`: The CSV file is accessed via a signed URL
+-  `Event`: This is a webhook event, that comes from ACC/BIM360 when a CSV file changes.
+The event contains a signed-URL (of the 'source' CSV ) and a filename (the 'destination' parquet file)
-- 'AWS Lambda': The Lambda function processes the CSV and converts it to Parquet format.
+- `AWS Lambda`: The Lambda function processes the CSV and converts it to Parquet format.
-- 'S3 Bucket': The resulting Parquet file is stored in an S3 bucket.
+- `S3 Bucket`: The resulting Parquet file is stored in your own S3 bucket.
-- 'AWS QuickSight': QuickSight generates reports from the Parquet files.
+- `AWS QuickSight`: QuickSight generates reports from the Parquet files.

 <hr>